SandeepKR23/LLM-EntityExplorer/README.md

 # LLM Entity Explorer

 ## Overview

 The **LLM Entity Explorer** is an advanced Python application designed for processing and analyzing textual data.
-By utilizing cutting-edge natural language processing (NLP) techniques, this application extracts valuable insights from text, including event types, entities, names, emails, phone numbers, and geographical data.
-It incorporates **DeepInfra's** prompt engineering to enhance the interaction with language models, ensuring more accurate and contextually relevant information extraction.
+Utilizing cutting-edge natural language processing (NLP) techniques, this application extracts valuable insights from text, including event types, entities, names, emails, phone numbers, and geographical data.
+To enhance the accuracy and relevance of information extraction, **prompt engineering** has been implemented, ensuring that the most pertinent data is retrieved effectively.

+**Deep Infra** provides cutting-edge large language models (LLMs) at a low cost, allowing users to harness the power of advanced machine learning without the complexities of managing GPU infrastructure.
+With the help of APIs, users can seamlessly integrate these models into their applications, enabling efficient and scalable solutions for text processing and analysis.

 ![alt text](artifacts/image.png)